101zh/eBGPLab/README.md

-# Multiarea OSPF Configuration with IPv4 & IPv6
+# Exterior Border Gateway Protocol Configuration With IPv4 and IPv6

 ## Contents